ACTIVITIES ON THE AUSTIN EVENTS WALL CALENDAR

-Run 5K or 10K routes at a casual, conversational pace with designated stops along the way.
-Explore downtown, the UT campus, or one of many local breweries.
+Run a 5K route at a casual, conversational pace with designated stops along the way.
+Explore downtown, UT, or local breweries.

 Corn Maze at Barton Hill Farms

 Each weekend during the fall, you can meander through this "maize."
-Saturday nights, bring a flashlight and try your luck at the maze after dark.
+Saturday nights, bring a flashlight and try your luck after dark.

 Explore the city on two wheels during National Bike Month.

 Opened to the public by the city of Austin in 1936, this swimming pool is the oldest in Texas.
 Popular with lap-swimmers and those who just want to splash around.